Port: Port Canaveral FL

 into one's suitcase only that which will fit neatly in the allocated

 storage space without hogging every available nook and cranny.
-For
+For us,

-it everywhere.
+everywhere.
 Traveling these days has gotten a lot simpler.

 I will pass along articles and any pointers I find on cruising and